Azure/iot-central-firmware/RaspberryPi/README.md

-## Azure IoT Central Reference Firmware for Raspberry Pi 2/3
+## Azure IoT reference application for Raspberry Pi 2/3 (using python)

 ### Description

+An example python app to..
-An example of writing a firmware solution to send data to Azure IoT Central and to receive events back from Azure IoT Central to be processed by the device.
+- send data to Azure IoT Central
+- receive events back from Azure IoT Central to be processed by the device.
-You are free to take this code and the concepts used, and use them as a basis for your own firmware for Azure IoT Central.

 ### How to run